Best practices for writing DockerfilesEstimated reading time: 26 minutes

 RUN apt-get update && apt-get install -y \ bzr \ cvs \ git \ mercurial \ subversion

-During the process of building an image Docker steps through the
+When building an image, Docker steps through the instructions in your

 option on the